-The Commissioner recommends the Committee approve the proposed revisions to Board Policy R345, Information Technology Resource Security, including the references to the Center for Internet Security Critical Security Controls, and forward to the full Board for final approval.
+The Commissioner recommends the Board approve the proposed revisions to Board Policy R345, Information Technology Resource Security, including the references to the Center for Internet Security Critical Security Controls.

 Attachments

 CIS Controls Version 8

 CIS Controls Version 8

 Acknowledgments

 CIS would like to thank the many security experts who volunteer their time and talent to support the CIS Controls and other CIS work.
 CIS products represent the effort of a veritable army of volunteers from across the industry, generously giving their time and talent in the name of a more secure online experience for everyone.